 Ordering a side salad first gives you something to munch on while the rest of your table indulges in something unhealthy.
 It also gives you a good opportunity to get more greens in your diet.
 This is something many people on the ketogenic diet tend to forget about!

 #4.
-Stay away from “specials.”
+Stay away from “specials”

 During your next outing at Outback, try not to become tempted by one of the many special deals they have and stick with something off the regular menu instead.

-What To Order At Outback Steakhouse
+What To Order at Outback Steakhouse on Keto Diet

 We’ll also tell you how to order them to make sure they are as clean as possible.
 You can use our lunch and dinner suggestions interchangeably or even when you just need a quick snack in between meals.